 Carry tissues in your vehicles and use tissues to catch coughs and sneezes.
 Dispose of used tissues in a bin straight away.

-Avoid handling cash and accept alternative payment methods such as a debit or credit card.
+Avoid handling cash and accept alternative contactless payment methods such as a debit or credit card.
 If this is not possible you should wash or sanitise your hands after handling money.

-Keep the vehicle well ventilated, and open windows when possible.
+It is important to keep the vehicle well ventilated, and open windows when possible.
 You should not use the recirculated air option for the car’s ventilation system when carrying passengers.

 - door handles